Tesla Model Y SUV review

 - Only available with five seats at launch

 The Tesla Model Y has all the ingredients to be a hit with UK buyers and it’s finally reached our shores after a lengthy delay.
-The Tesla Model 3 has already struck a chord with buyers, appearing in the list of top-selling cars during 2021 and scoring well in our Driver Power owners satisfaction survey.
+The Tesla Model 3 has already struck a chord with buyers, appearing high in the list of top-selling cars of last year and scoring well in our Driver Power owners satisfaction survey.
 Adding SUV style and space is only likely to make the recipe more desirable.

 Instead of arriving as a trailblazer as initially intended, the Model Y finds itself competing against the Volkswagen ID.4, Skoda Enyaq iV, Ford Mustang Mach-E, Audi Q4 e-tron, Mercedes EQA, Kia EV6 and Ioniq 5.
 In other words, just about every mainstream manufacturer has realised it needs to sell an electric SUV and many of them are already available.